 For planning purposes, we estimate the timing of a variety of clinical, regulatory and other milestones, like when a certain product candidate will enter the clinic, when we will complete a clinical trial, or when we will file an application for marketing approval.
-We base our estimates on present facts and the underlying assumptions are outside of our control.
+We base our estimates on present facts and a variety of assumptions.
+Many of the underlying assumptions are outside of our control.
 If we do not achieve milestones when we expect to, investors could be disappointed and the price of our securities would likely decrease.